 Here's an example: the athlete who woke up "not right" after a particularly strenuous training block.
 His TSS for Tuesday's training shows the obstruction.
 The fact that he was sleeping less than seven hours a night only made matters worse.
 His morning SpO2 was indeed low, measuring in at 93%.
 It's a perfect example of an athlete who may believe he is well enough to go workout but whose poor sleep hours and low SpO2 back up his claims of "not feeling right."

 At a higher altitude, oxygen can't travel as far to reach your muscles and organs.
-At an altitude of 10,000 feet (3000 meters), for instance, there is only approximately 15% as much adequate oxygen in the air as there is at sea level (21%).
+At an altitude of 10,000 feet (3000 meters), for instance, there is only approximately 15% as much adequate oxygen in the air as at sea level (21%).
 If you usually reside at sea level, the reduction in oxygen pressure will cause a cascade of physiological changes, some of which will benefit you in a race at any altitude.
 Your breathing and pulse rates will speed up initially, and your heart's ability to pump blood out (stroke volume) will diminish.

 Blood plasma volume is decreased over the first 48 hours at altitude to increase the blood's oxygen-carrying capacity per unit of volume.
 These adjustments won't feel great; you could feel like you're putting in more effort for less payoff.